Skip to Content

 Testing locally

-Use a tunnel tool like ngrok or Cloudflare Tunnel to expose your local server to the internet during development.
-Then add the tunnel URL as a webhook endpoint in the dashboard.
+Use a tunnel tool like ngrok or Cloudflare Tunnel to expose your local server during development.
+Add the tunnel URL as an endpoint in Settings → Webhooks, then click Send Test to trigger a form.test event without submitting a real form.

 Learn more